evanmiller/mod_zip/README.markdown

 within an archive.
 This is very convenient when you have to package a tree of files, including some empty directories.
 As they have to be declared explicitly.

+If you want mod_zip to include some HTTP headers of the original request, in the sub-requests that fetch content of files, then pass the list of their names in the following HTTP header:

+    X-Archive-Pass-Headers: <header-name>[:<header-name>]*

 Re-encoding filenames
 ---